 So how should beginners go about determining if a print is an original?

 In most cases, a Currier & Ives reproduction can be identified by measuring the image dimensions and comparing them to the size provided in a standard reference book like Frederic Conningham’s Currier & Ives Prints.
 An Illustrated Check List (Crown Publishers, 1970, 1983).
-Over at the Antiques Prints Blog, AHPCS member and dealer Chris Lane goes into excellent detail on “Currier & Ives Sizes.”
+Over at the Antique Prints Blog, AHPCS member and dealer Chris Lane goes into excellent detail on “Currier & Ives Sizes.”

 If the print passes the measurement test, other clues can be revealed by looking at the printed text below the image, studying the paper quality, and using a strong magnifying glass to examine the ink pattern.
 To help navigate the question of authenticity, our website features a Currier & Ives Frequently Asked Questions page with tips.